PurpJell/PurpJeopardy/README.md

     On your mobile device open your browser and navigate to `http://<your_ip_address>:3000/` to join as a player.
     \**note that every device has to be connected to the same network to be able to connect to the game*
-    \**also note that the ip address can be found in the lobby screen after pressing the play button in the app*
+    \**also note that the ip address can be found in the lobby screen after pressing the play button in the app and changed in the settings*

 5. **Connect as a host:**